astronomer/docs/learn/airflow-mlops.md

 Special considerations should be given to:

 - [**Data quality**](data-quality.md) and data cleaning.
 If your data is of bad quality, your model predictions will be too.
-Astronomer recommends to incorporate data quality checks and data cleaning steps into your data pipelines to define and monitor the requirements your data has to fulfill in order for downstream ML operations to be successful.
-Airflow supports integration with any data quality tool that has an API with existing integrations for tools such as [Great Expectations](airflow-great-expectations.md) and [Soda Core](soda-data-quality.md).
+Astronomer recommends incorporating data quality checks and data cleaning steps into your data pipelines to define and monitor the requirements your data has to fulfill in order for downstream ML operations to be successful.
+Airflow supports integration with any data quality tool that has an API, and has pre-built integrations for tools such as [Great Expectations](airflow-great-expectations.md) and [Soda Core](soda-data-quality.md).
 - **Data preprocessing and feature engineering**.
 It is common for data to undergo several transformation steps before it is ready to be used as input for an ML model.
 These steps can include simple [preprocessing steps](https://scikit-learn.org/stable/modules/preprocessing.html) like scaling, one-hot-encoding or imputation of missing values.
 It can also include more complex steps like [feature selection](https://scikit-learn.org/stable/modules/feature_selection.html#feature-selection), [dimensionality reduction](https://en.wikipedia.org/wiki/Dimensionality_reduction) or [feature extraction](https://scikit-learn.org/stable/modules/feature_extraction.html).
 Airflow allows you to run preprocessing and feature engineering steps in a pythonic way using [Airflow decorators](airflow-decorators.md).
 - **Data storage**.
     - Training and testing data.
 The best way to store your data highly depends on your data and type of ML.
 Data engineering includes ingesting data and moving it to the ideal platform for your ML model to access.
 This can for example be an object storage solution, a relational database management system (RDBMS) or a vector database.
 Airflow integrates with all, with tools like [Airflow object storage] and the [Astro Python SDK](https://docs.astronomer.io/learn/astro-python-sdk) simplifying common operations.